The "Manifesto of the International Marxist Tendency" explains the

 is pointless to approach war from a sentimental point of view.

-Clausewitz pointed out long ago that war is
+Clausewitz pointed out long ago that war is the

-continuation of politics by other means
+continuation of politics by other means.

-This bloody mess reflects
+This bloody mess reflects something.

 It is a reflection of the insoluble contradictions that face